McCloud River: Geography

 Below the falls the river flows generally south-southwest through the Lake McCloud reservoir and through a deep canyon in the Shasta-Trinity National Forest.
 It joins Shasta Lake, formed by the Shasta Dam, approximately 15 mi north of Redding, with the lower 10 mi of the river forming the middle arm of the lake.
 The McCloud arm joins the Pit River arm just east of the Pit River Bridge on Interstate 5, 5 mi north of the city of Shasta Lake.

 Major tributaries to the Upper McCloud River include Mud and Tate Creeks (plus Big Springs).
-Squaw Valley, Hawkins, Claiborne, and Chatterdown Creeks are the major tributaries to the McCloud River below McCloud Reservoir.
+Hawkins, Claiborne, Yét Atwam (formerly Squaw Valley), and Chatterdown Creeks are the major tributaries to the McCloud River below McCloud Reservoir.

 River modifications

+In 1945, the completion of the Shasta Dam on the Sacramento River harmed the river's salmon population.
+It also led to the flooding of 95% of Winnemem Wintu territory, this included about 250 cultural sites, such as burial sites, and whole villages.
+The river system is closely tied to the Winnemem Wintu Tribe's culture as the tribe once lived in the greater Siskiyou Region and depended greatly on the river as a source of food and a setting for cultural ceremonies.
+The Central Valley Project Land Acquisition Act of 1941 had issued portions of over 4,000 acres of land in order to recompense tribal territories that were flooded and damaged.
+The U.S. Federal Government failed to deliver compensation.
+A cemetery was created for the 183 Winnemem Wintu bodies that were displaced from their burial sites along the McCloud.

 The river is dammed at McCloud River Dam, to provide water for the McCloud-Pit Hydroelectric Project.
 The McCloud Tunnel diverts water from the McCloud River east to Iron Canyon Reservoir; the water is discharged into the Pit River at James B. Black Powerhouse.
 Further downstream, the diverted water boosts power generation at Pit 6 and Pit 7 Dams before flowing into Shasta Lake.
 The overall generating capacity is 364 megawatts.
 Built in the late 1960s, the system is owned and operated by PG&E.

 As a consequence of damming, the average flow in the lower McCloud River declined greatly, from an annual mean of 1699 cuft/s between 1946 and 1965 to an annual mean of 775 cuft/s between 1967 and 2013.
 The greatest impact on river flow is during the summer months when the dam release is only 200 cuft/s.
-However, there is little impact on winter peak flows, which mostly originate in the watershed area below the dam.
+There is little impact on winter peak flows, which mostly originate in the watershed area below the dam.

+In November 2020, the Trump Administration under the direction of then U.S. Secretary of the Interior, David Bernhardt, approved plans to increase the nearby Shasta Dam by 18.5 feet.
+The flooding of 5,000 acres of the local habitat could harm the wild trout fishery as well as introduce permanent and seasonal flooding of roughly 39 sacred Winnemem Wintu Tribe sites that are located along the McCloud River.